MarkLogic-Attic/cq/README.txt

 This application uses code from Prototype.js.
 This application uses code, styles, and images from the TableKit demo.
-See prototype.js and tablekit.js for copyright notices and licensing.
+See prototype.js and tablekit.js for copyright and license information.

+This application uses a modified version of Kazuki Ohta's resizable.js.
+See resizable.js for copyright and license information.

 Enjoy!